alexandercerutti/sub37/packages/server/README.md

 In order to distribute the subtitles, the server must be attached to the `captions-renderer`.

 This can be done through `.addEventListener`.
 A listener can be removed through `.removeEventListener`.
 These two methods accept the event name and the callback to be invoked, just like an [EventTarget](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget).

 The events available are exposed from the package.

-Two events are required to be listened to so that everything works fine: `Events.CUE_START` and `Events_CUE_STOP`.
+Two events are required to be listened to so that everything works fine: `Events.CUE_START` and `Events.CUE_STOP`.

-When `CUE_START` is fired, a new set of cues to be shown will be sent to the renderer.
+- When `CUE_START` is fired, a new set of cues to be shown will be sent to the renderer.
-When `CUE_STOP` is fired, no cues will be shown and the renderer will remove them all.
+- When `CUE_STOP` is fired, no cues will be shown and the renderer will remove them all.

 A third optional event can be listened to: `CUE_ERROR`.
 This is an event that gets fired when some non-critical errors get fired, like a malformed cue.
 You can do whatever you want to do with it.
 The callback will contain the error.